swayanp/automationexercise-postman/README.md

 │── Jenkinsfile

 # Test Webhook Trigger
-# Configured the Webhook in Github to trigger the build automatically when it detects any code changes in git hub
+# Configured the Webhook in Github to trigger the build automatically
+# when it detects any code changes/Push in git hub to main branch